-POL 127 33000 NEWS MEDIA-ELECTORAL POLITICS GENERAL
+POL 127 3 3 0 0 0 NEWS MEDIA-ELECTORAL POLITICS GENERAL

-Course will examine the role the news media plays in electoral strategy and outcomes.
-Focus will be on the relationship between the voting public, television and print media and public officials.
+Course will examine the role the news media play in electoral strategy and outcomes.
+Focus will be on the relationship between the voting public, television and print media, and public officials.
 The most recent election will be assessed.
 The course is designed for prospective journalism and political science majors.

 Corequisite: JOU 163

-POL 129 33000 GENERAL POLITICS OF TERRORISM
+POL 129 3 3 0 0 0 POLITICS OF TERRORISM GENERAL

 An interactive course analyzing the philosophy and methodology of prominent extremist groups in the USA and the world.
-Focus will be on definitions, conditions, media response and prospects for future terrorist activity.
+Focus will be on definitions, conditions, media response, and prospects for future terrorist activity.

 Assessments will be student-centered and emphasize research and composition.